Itsqy/paddycure/README.md

 10. [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client): A library for making asynchronous HTTP requests in Java and Android.
 11. Paging Compose: A Jetpack Compose library for handling pagination in lists and grids.

-Make sure to add the appropriate dependency declarations in your project's build.gradle or build.gradle.kts file for each library mentioned above.